PayDock/mobile-sdk-doc/digital-wallet-widgets/paypal.md

 The iOS SDK supports payments using PayPal.
 The component's logic is contained in a Single View, and so you must initialize and embed this logic within your payment flow.

-1. Before using your PayPal widget, ensure that you have [generated a wallet_token](/digital-wallet-widgets.md/wallettoken).
-The `wallet_token` forms a part of the request body for your widget.
+> **Note**:
+>
+> When the customer taps the Payment button for your Digital Wallet, the SDK triggers a callback to the Merchant app requesting a `wallet_token`.
+You must perform a wallet initialization request to receive your `wallet_token`.
+To do this, follow the instructions in the [generate a wallet_token](/digital-wallet-widgets/wallettoken.md) section of this guide.

-2. Use the following to initialize the **PayPalView**:
+Use the following to initialize the **PayPalView**:

 ```Swift
 PayPalWidget(